lucperkins/data-driven-documentation/README.md

 I created this repo to provide examples of data-driven documentation to accompany my talk for [Write the Docs](https://www.writethedocs.org/conf/portland/2020/) 2020 in Portland (RIP CITY!).

+> Feel free to add your own favorites via pull request!

 ## Projects I've worked on

 ### Download pages